KenzieMac130/DearImGuiSDL/README.md

 ## Why the uninspired naming?
 Uhhh...
 It was the name of the folder on my computer.

+## Is this tested and ready to use in production?
+No, please don't!

 ## Includes:
 * https://github.com/ocornut/imgui
 * https://github.com/cimgui/cimgui